On the Blackbody Spectrum of Kilonovae: Derivation of the Modified Blackbody

-When the radiation is in thermodynamic equilibrium, then the initial specific intensity is given by the Planck function, $I_\lambda(\mu)=B_\lambda(T_{\rm obs}(\mu))$, at the observed temperature, $T_{\rm obs}(\mu) = \delta(\mu) T_{\rm emitted}(\mu)$.
-It is a mathematical property of a blackbody in bulk motion, that while the relativistic transformations boost the observed luminosity, this is exactly matched by a higher effective temperature \citep{Ghisellini2013}.
+Firstly, when the radiation is in thermodynamic equilibrium, then the initial specific intensity is given by the Planck function, $I_\lambda(\mu)=B_\lambda(T_{\rm obs}(\mu))$, at the observed temperature, $T_{\rm obs}(\mu) = \delta(\mu) T_{\rm emitted}(\mu)$.
+It is a mathematical property of a blackbody in bulk motion, that while the relativistic transformations boost the observed luminosity, this is exactly matched by a higher effective temperature \citep[e.g][Table 3.1]{Ghisellini2013}.
 That is the relativistic Doppler correction of a blackbody is indistinguishable from a blackbody with a shifted effective temperature.

-In the following, we deliberate on each of the constituent integrals (ie. the solid angle and the emitting area):

-Firstly, one can equivalently define the integral over the solid angle from a distant observers point-of-view (where $\mu\approx 1$) as from the integral over the solid-angle of emitted rays at a fixed location of the photosphere.
-Both perspectives are mathematically identical as each surface-element, $d\mu d\phi$, also corresponds to a specific emitted angle from any fixed point on the surface.
-Nevertheless, we consider the integral from the latter perspective as it is far more mathematically tractable given Eq. \ref{eq:temp}$-$\ref{eq:time-delay}.
-On the photospheric surface, the integral over the projection $\mu$ would in the co-moving frame of the ejecta range from 0 to 1, but the lower limit of the integral would increase to $\beta$ in an observer's frame due to the aberration of angles (as detailed in \cite{Sadun1991}).
-As the expression is independent of the azimuthal angle $\phi$ due to cylindrical symmetry, the integral over this angle is trivial $\int_0^{2\pi} d\phi = 2\pi$.
+Secondly, the integral over the projection $\mu$ would in the co-moving frame of the ejecta range from $0$ to 1, but the lower limit of the integral will increase to $\beta$ in an observer's frame due to the aberration of angles (as detailed in \cite{Sadun1991}).
+This can equivalently be interpreted as due to light travel time effects the surface of equal arrival time with the largest cross-section is at $\mu = \beta$.
+Anything located at $\mu<\beta$ will be hidden behind the nearer front.